Skip to main content

 Say-on-Pay Explained

 Since 2011, the Dodd-Frank Act has required public companies to hold a non-binding shareholder vote on executive compensation at least once every three years.
-Most companies hold this vote annually.
-Here is how it works and why it matters.
+Most U.S. public companies hold this vote annually.
+The result — typically reported as a percentage of shares voted “for” — has become the single clearest signal of whether institutional investors believe a CEO's pay is reasonable.

 What Is a Say-on-Pay Vote?

-Say-on-pay (SOP) is an advisory vote at a company's annual shareholder meeting where investors approve or disapprove of the compensation paid to the company's named executive officers.
-The vote is on the Compensation Discussion and Analysis (CD&A) section of the proxy statement.
+Say-on-pay (often abbreviated SOP) is an advisory vote at a company's annual shareholder meeting where investors approve or disapprove the compensation paid to the company's named executive officers (the CEO, CFO, and three other highest-paid executives).
+The vote is on the Compensation Discussion and Analysis (CD&A) section of the proxy statement plus the related compensation tables.

-The vote is non-binding — even if shareholders vote against the pay package, the company is not legally required to change it.
-However, a failed or low-approval say-on-pay vote creates significant pressure on the board's compensation committee to make adjustments.
+The vote is non-binding.
+Even if shareholders vote overwhelmingly against the pay package, the company is not legally required to change it.
+However, a failed or low-approval say-on-pay vote creates significant practical pressure on the board's compensation committee.
+Compensation committee chairs at companies with low support routinely receive lower votes when they themselves stand for re-election the following year, and proxy advisors will often recommend “against” the entire compensation committee after consecutive low votes.

 What Do the Numbers Mean?